W4118/W4118.github.io/homework/hw2.md

 $ git clone git@github.com:W4118/f24-hmwk2-teamN.git
 ```

+> **IMPORTANT**: You should clone the repository **directly in the terminal of your VM**, instead of cloning it on your local machine and then copying it into your VM.
+The filesystem in your VM is case-sensitive, but your local machine might use a case-insensitive filesystem (for instance, this is the default setting on macs).
+Cloning the repository to a case-insensitive filesystem might end up clobbering some kernel source code files.
+See [this post](https://unix.stackexchange.com/questions/753038/is-building-the-linux-kernel-on-a-case-insensitive-filesystem-possible) for some examples.

 This repository will be accessible to all members of your team, and all team members are expected to make local commits and push changes or contributions to GitHub equally.
 You should become familiar with team-based shared repository Git commands such as [git-pull][git-pull], [git-merge][git-merge], [git-fetch][git-fetch].
 For more information, see [this guide](../guides/git.md).

 There should be at least five commits **per member** in the team's Git repository.
 The point is to make incremental changes and use an iterative development cycle.
 Follow the [Linux kernel coding style](https://www.kernel.org/doc/html/v6.8/process/coding-style.html).
 You **must** check your commits with the `run_checkpatch.sh` script provided as part of your team repository.
 Errors from the script in your submission will cause a deduction of points.
 (Note that the script only checks the changes up to your latest commit.
 Changes in the working tree or staging area will not be checked.)